 SPEAK is a crowdsourcing language and cultural exchange project through which everybody can teach or learn a language using a new creative method, and help building communities by organizing cultural events by their choice.
 It started in Lisbon, Portugal, that mesmerising city of poetry, colourful tiles, and long conversations over wine; it’s now taking its first steps in Berlin.

 Engaging with people of this community for about two months now, I feel like SPEAK somehow already speak the Berlin language.
 However, for them to be an asset to the existing conversation when it comes to the process of ‘integration’, easing it and democratising it, taking it to the next level, is only possible if Berliners come onboard with it.
 I do hope Berlin and SPEAK accept each other and enjoy exchanging their language and culture.
-It’s all about sharing our world anyway!
+For one thing, it’s all about sharing our world anyway!